 - 1.3 The Neighbourhood Development Plan begins by providing a thumbnail sketch of the main features of the Neighbourhood Area (chapter 2).
 In line with national and County-wide planning policies, the Plan seeks to contribute to sustainable development by comprehensively addressing social, environmental and economic matters. - 1.4 The Neighbourhood Development Plan's vision for the future of the Neighbourhood Area up to 2031 is set out in chapter 3, together with more detailed objectives, grouped into four topics.
 This chapter sets an overarching policy for the future sustainable development of the Area. - 1.5 The Neighbourhood Development Plan then sets out planning policies within the following topics: environment (chapter 4); housing (chapter 5); employment (chapter 6); and community infrastructure (chapter 7).
 A concluding chapter explains how the Plan will be delivered.
+Three Policies Maps show the application of Plan policies.
 The Plan's 'evidence base' is summarised at Appendix A. - 1.6 The Neighbourhood Development Plan, like all development plans, is subject to an assessment process termed Strategic Environmental Assessment.
 The Plan must also undergo Habitats Regulations Assessment because of the proximity of the River Lugg, which has European-level designation as a Special Area of Conservation.
 The Assessments are undertaken independently, by Herefordshire Council.
-A scoping report in June 2014 concluded that further work would be needed as the Plan proceeds.
-To this end, Assessments of the draft Plan are being published as part of this consultation.
+Assessments of the NDP at draft and submission stages have been carried out.